frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `lineTerminator`

-A Table Dialect descriptor `MAY` have the `lineTerminator` property that `MUST` be a string; wth default value `\r\n`.
+A Table Dialect descriptor `MAY` have the `lineTerminator` property that `MUST` be a string; with default value `\r\n`.
 This property specifies the character sequence which terminates rows.

 For example, this data file: